THE LANGUAGE OF CHEMISTRY - Q&A

 Question

-Which suffix is added to the non-metal in a binary compound of a metal and a non-metal?
+What suffix is given to the non-metal in a binary compound of a metal and a non-metal?

 Answer